SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/background-computing-and-batch-processing.md

 # Background computing and batch processing

-This article will introduce you to the high-level aspects of 6.web background computing, drill down into how built-in tasks get started and demonstrate how this extensibility point can be leveraged for other applications.
+This article will introduce you to the high-level aspects of SuperOffice web background computing, drill down into how built-in tasks get started and demonstrate how this extensibility point can be leveraged for other applications.

 ## Introduction

 Certain tasks related to CRM are potentially very time consuming.
 Performing a mail-merge, for example, has the potential of taking minutes to complete.
 Within the context of any application, conducting such a time-consuming task synchronously would be disastrous for the user-experience.
 SuperOffice Background Computing (SBC), sometimes referred to as Batch Processing,  was created to counter such an event, and enhance the overall experience and functionality of the platform.

-The remainder of this article will focus on how Background computing is accomplished in SuperOffice 6.web.
+The remainder of this article will focus on how Background computing is accomplished in SuperOffice SuperOffice web.

 ## Server Event Manager

-At the heart of 6.web resides a component called the Server Event Manager (SEM).
+At the heart of SuperOffice web resides a component called the Server Event Manager (SEM).
 SEM is a host for plug-ins that the web application uses for various utility functions, such as checking for new appointments and executing background computing - or batch tasks.

 ### Invocation